-Area 1 - Identification of taxpayers, issuing tax returns and communicating with taxpayers

-1. Do taxpayers have the right to see the information held about them by the tax authority?
+Area 1 - Identification of taxpayers, issuing tax returns and communicating with taxpayers 1.
+Do taxpayers have the right to see the information held about them by the tax authority? $^{\star}$ • Yes O No 2.
+If yes, can they request the correction of errors in the information?

-- Yes -) No

-2. If yes, can they request the correction of errors in the information?
 Not applicable (click here if you answered "No" to the previous question) • Yes O No

 3. Is it possible in your country for taxpayers to communicate electronically with the tax authority?

 • Yes

 O No

 4. If yes, are there systems in place to prevent unauthorised access to the channel of communication?

 • Yes

 O No

-5. In your country, is there a system of "cooperative compliance" / "enhanced relationship"which applies to some taxpayers only? • Yes O No
+5. In your country, is there a system of "cooperative compliance" / "enhanced relationship"which applies to some taxpayers only?

+• Yes

+O No

-6. If yes, are there rules or procedures in place to ensure this system is available to all eligible taxpayers on a non-preferential/non discriminatory/non arbitrary basis?
-Not applicable (click here if you answered "No" to question 5) • Yes O No
+5A.
+If yes, are there rules or procedures in place to ensure this system is available to all eligible taxpayers on a non-preferential/non discriminatory/non arbitrary basis?

+Not applicable (click here if you answered "No" to question 5)

+• Yes

+O No

+6. Are compliance obligations imposed on third parties subject to limits that ensure they are necessary and proportionate?

+• Yes

+O No

 7. Are there special arrangements for individuals who face particular difficulties (e.g. the disabled, the elderly, other special cases) to receive assistance in complying with their tax obligations?

+• Yes

+O No

+7A.
+Are there special arrangements in circumstances of force majeure?